MicrosoftDocs/CortanaSkillsKit/docs/skills/building-hybrid-user-interfaces.md

 - **bold** (\*\*bold\*\*) ; or
 - [Markdown links](https://docs.microsoft.com/en-us/contribute/markdown-reference#links) (\[link text\]\(URL\)).

+For example, where you might add emphasis to a spoken word with [SSML](./speech-synthesis-markup-language.md), you can also emphasize the corresponding text with **bold**.

 >[!NOTE]
->The markdown features listed on this page are the only ones that work with Cortana.
+>The markdown features listed in this section are the only ones that work with Cortana.

-For example, where you might add emphasis to a spoken word with [SSML](./speech-synthesis-markup-language.md), you can also emphasize the corresponding text with **bold**.

 ## Being a bot – support short conversations